tokio-rs/website/content/docs/getting-started/reactor.md

 }
 ```

-Beyond spawning threads, a [`Handle`] is also use for constructing objects
+Beyond spawning threads, a [`Handle`] is also used for constructing objects
 associated with the event loop.
-For example the [`TcpListener::bind`] method
+For example, the [`TcpListener::bind`] method
-that we've been using takes `&Handle` as its second argument.
+that we've been using takes a `&Handle` as its second argument.

 ### [`Remote`](#remote) {#remote}